kadaster-labs/sensrnet-home/docs/Deployment.md

 1. [Sync](https://github.com/kadaster-labs/sensrnet-sync)
 1. [Registry Frontend](https://github.com/kadaster-labs/sensrnet-registry-frontend)

-To do so on AKS follow this cookbook (including networking set up):
+(In short) to do so on AKS follow this cookbook (including networking set up):

 1. Decide on Azure subscription and prepare cli access